Powered by SchoolDash

 Chelmer Valley High School is a non-selective academy.
 It has about 1,140 boys and girls aged between 11 and 18.
 In June 2023 the school was rated ‘Good’ by Ofsted.

-Particular strengths include Environment, Representation, Attainment and Attendance.
-Relative weaknesses include Finances, Sixth form, Admissions and Destinations.
+Particular strengths include Attendance, Environment, Representation and Attainment.
+Relative weaknesses include Finances, Disadvantaged pupils, Sixth form and Destinations.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.